Côte d'Ivoire Wedding Traditions

 The Quick-Change Championship: When Five Outfits Barely Seem Enough

-Grooms coordinate with 2-3 changes, from Western suits to matching kita shirts to full agbadaahg-BAH-dahtraditional robes that transform them into kings.
+Grooms coordinate with multiple changes, from Western suits to matching kitaagbadaahg-BAH-dahts to full agbada (traditional robes) that transform them into kings.
 The real challenge?
-Quick changes in makeshift dressing rooms while 400 guests wait and the DJ loops the same song.
+Quick changes in makeshift dressing rooms while guests wait and the DJ loops the same song.

 When Everyone Matches: The Aso Ebi Phenomenon